OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Media/README.md

       // The maximum payload of an upload action in bytes "MaxRequestBodySize": 100000000,

-      // The maximum size of an uploaded file in bytes "MaxFileSize": 30000000,
+      // The maximum size of an uploaded file in bytes.
+      // NB: You might still need to configure the limit in IIS (https://docs.microsoft.com/en-us/iis/configuration/system.webserver/security/requestfiltering/requestlimits/)
+      "MaxFileSize": 30000000,
     }
 ```